 What is an EC Motor?

 EC Motors are a specialty motor used primarily in the evaporator fans of commercial refrigeration walk-in coolers and freezers.
-They are more energy efficient that shade-pole motors commonly found in walk-in coolers and freezers.
+They are more energy efficient (consume 50 watts) than shade-pole motors (160 watts) commonly found in walk-in coolers and freezers.
 EC Motors can also be used in any air-moving application demanding high efficiency and dependability with output ratings up to 74.6 watts.
 EC Motors have an electronic commutation control to make them turn.

 What is an EC Motor Controller?